litvem/T11_Project_Documentation/README.md

 found [here](https://martinfowler.com/bliki/CircuitBreaker.html).

 ### Quality of Service (QoS)
+The system uses a combination of QoS 1 and QoS 2 to optimize its reliability and performance. <br>
-The messages related to the booking use a QoS level 2 providing a warranty that the message is delivered only once.
-QoS 2 level has a higher overhead and takes more time to complete but it ensures that no double booking is made while reducing the load on the Booking Validator component.
+The messages related to the booking storing process use a QoS 2 providing a warranty that the message is delivered only once.
+QoS 2 level has a higher overhead and takes more time to complete, but it ensures that the same request is not processed twice.
+Furthermore, it decreases load on the Booking Validator and increases the reliability of the data stored in th Database Model Handler.
-Messages that are not related to the booking storing process use a QoS level 1 assuring that the message is delivered at least once.
+Messages not related to the booking storing process use a QoS level 1 assuring that the message is delivered at least once.

 ## Project Methodology